Literature

 How would you summarize your poetry in one word?

-— A word would be porous.
-I like to think it is open, that the reader has room in it.
+— One word would be 'porous'.
+I like to think it's open, that the reader has room in it.

-In the autumn, the second poetry collection, Llum de cendra, will be released.
-What can you tell us in advance?
+In autumn the second poetry collection, Ash Light, will be released.
+What can you tell us about it?

 — When I finished Arrel inoïda, I saw that I had many poems.
-When you look at the authors you liked the most, you also look at the awards they have won.
+When you look at the authors you like the most, you also look at the awards they have won.
 There was a group of young poets who had won the Martí Dot and I tried.
 And I won it.
-I really like astronomy and Llum de cendra starts from an atmospheric phenomenon, which is ash light, when the moon is very thin.
-Llum de cendra talks about the idea that you don't have to look only at things that are very illuminated: if we have attentive eyes, there are other things that can be seen.
+I like astronomy a lot and Llum de cendra starts from an atmospheric phenomenon, which is the ash light, when the moon is very thin.
+Llum de cendra talks about the idea that you don't need to only look at things that are very illuminated: if we have attentive eyes, there are other things that can be seen.
 I like to think that the past and the present are not closed things.
 The past resonates perfectly in the present.

 What do you feel when you write poetry?